pyscript/docs/docs/user-guide/faq.md

 This area contains most common questions, hacks, or hints we provide to the community.

+!!!
+Note

+    We have a lovely *PyScript* contributor, namely [Jeff Glass](https://github.com/jeffersglass), who is maintaining an awesome blog full of [PyScript Recipes](https://pyscript.recipes/) with even more use cases and solutions.
+If you cannot find what you are looking for in here, please do check over there as it's very likely there is something close to the answer you are looking for.

 ### PyScript latest

 For various reasons previously discussed at length, we decided to remove our `latest` channel from our own CDN.